singnet/dev-portal/products/rfai.md

 ## Making a request for an AI service

-* Any request for an AI service should be backed by AGI tokens.
+* Any AI service request must associate with corresponding AGI tokens.
-* Requests should be detailed enough to allow discussion and development and should be in the form of a github pull requests to [this](https://github.com/singnet/rfai-proposal) repo.
+* Furnish sufficient details for discussion and development and invoked in the form of a github pull requests to [this](https://github.com/singnet/rfai-proposal) repo.
 You can view the template for the request [here](https://github.com/singnet/rfai-proposal/blob/master/rfai-proposal-template.md)
-* Provide an expiry date for the request.
-Meaning the date post which you can withdraw your funds if no submission has been made
+* Specify the expiry date for the request.
+Make a post dated date, so if no submission is made, you can withdraw your funds.
 * A request created will need to be approved by the foundation before it shows up for everybody

 ## Backing an AI Service
-* In order to request for an AI service, you need to back it with AGI tokens
+* To request for an AI service, you need to associate with corresponding AGI tokens
-* You need to transfer tokens to the RFAI escrow from the user profile Account's menu.
+* Transfer the tokens to the RFAI escrow from the "User profile Account's" menu.
 This is a two step process
     * Approve the number of tokens to deposit
     * Deposit the tokens

-* You are now set to make a request for an AI service or back any approved request
+**Note**: You can request for an AI service or back any approved request

 ## Request Approval

-* The foundation will review all requests and will approve them.
-In general we look for
+* The foundation reviews all request and approves them.
+In general look for:
     * Clear problem description
-    * Relevant problem which if solved will help the community
+    * Resolved relevant problem can help the community
-    * Quantitative evaluation criteria
+    * criteria for Quantitative evaluation
-* Once approved the request is visible for all on the portal
+* After approval, the approved requests are visible in the portal

 ## Solution Submission